top of page

 Bainbridge

-West Ham United had next to nothing to play for when Burnley visited the Boleyn Ground on the final day of the 1946/47 season.
+West Ham United had little left to play for when Burnley arrived at the Boleyn Ground on the final day of the 1946/47 season.
+The Hammers sat eleventh after an impressive 3–2 win at Newcastle United earlier that week, but there would be no repeat of the five‑goal drama this time.

 bottom of page